 Have you noticed nothing’s easy anymore?
 I have…especially when it comes making group airline reservations.
 But when I complain to my wife (who is also my business partner) about it, she just tells me that I’m turning into my father and to “get over it.”
 So I walk away mumbling to myself, thinking about what a pleasure it used to be doing business with the airlines.
-In the “good ol’ days” making reservations for groups was a piece of cake.
+In the “good ol’ days” making group reservations was a piece of cake.
 Today however, it can be a real headache and occasionally even a migraine when booking group airfare.
 Let’s consider our options so we can make a smart choice.

-OK, you have your group of let’s say 30 people (pax).
-You have picked the perfect “dream vacation” destination for your group and you have the perfect itinerary.
+OK, you have your group of let’s say 30 people.
+You have picked the perfect vacation destination for your group and you have the perfect itinerary.
 Now all you have to do is to get them there.
 Many times group-wise, this can be a challenge.
 Let me rephrase that; Most of the time this will be a challenge.
 However, do not fear for there is a solution, and a great one at that!

 The “Good Ol’ Days” of Booking Group Airfares

 First, let me give you some insight into how the leisure group travel business used to operate in the “good ol’ days’ (the 1970’s and early 1980’s).
 Back then the idea of group travel was to book your group from Point A to Point B and everyone would travel together.
 Everyone travels in a group right?
 The whole group would depart from, and return to one city such as Atlanta, Kansas City, Phoenix, Los Angeles, etc. The departure city was known as the “Gateway” city.
 There are three reasons the group travel organizer (GTO) operated that way: